Ali-Katelo/TOP-100-SOMALI-YOUTUBERS/README.md

 The Head of Marketing wants to find out who the top YouTubers are in 2024 to decide on which YouTubers would be best to run marketing campaigns throughout the rest of the year.

 **What is the ideal solution?**
-To create a dashboard that provides insights into the top UK YouTubers in 2024 that includes their
+To create a dashboard that provides insights into the top 100 Somali YouTubers in 2024 that includes their

 subscriber count
 total views